gordwilling/OmahaHiLo/README.md

 best hand.
 This involves (4 choose 2) combinations of player cards times (5 choose 3) combinations of board
 cards:

-  (4 choose 2) x (5 choose 3) = 6 x 10 = 60 card combinations
+  (4 choose 2) x (5 choose 3) = 6 x 10 = 60 combinations

-Each type of Poker Hand is represented by an Enumeration, which packs a free comparator to compare types of hands.
+Each type of Poker Hand is represented by an Enumeration, which packs a free comparator.
 In addition, comparators have been written to identify the highest hand between two hands of the same rank.
-Each of these comparators, in turn, is backed by one of two single-card comparators: one for Ace high rules, and one for Ace low.
+Each of these comparators in turn, is backed by one of two single-card comparators: one for Ace high, and one for Ace low.
 In High Hand rules, straights require special handling because an Ace can be used in a high or low straight.

-For High Hand, the best hand involves sorting the list of candidates in reverse order, making the highest hand settle at the top of the list.
+For High Hand, identifying the best hand involves sorting the list of candidates in reverse order, which results in the highest hand rising to the top of the list.

-In Low 8, the list is sorted in order, and the lowest hand (the best hand) settles at the top of the list.
+In Low 8, the list is sorted in order, and the lowest hand (the best hand) rises to the top of the list.
 One complication in Low 8, however, is that none of the 60 candidate choices my qualify as Low 8 hands, in which case the player is disqualified from the round.